 The temple was the center of all activity.
 The temple was of a peculiar design and was called a ziggurat.
-It was shaped like a pyramid and built up in a series of steps or terraces to a flat top.
+It was shaped terraces to a flat top.

 There was a great city known as Ur.
 It was built by the Sumerians along the banks of the Euphrates River.
 The remains of the Sumerian city of Ur were found in 1927, buried in the sand.
 It is believed that the reason the city stayed so well preserved for thousands of years was because the land was so arid.
 Many fascinating artifacts were discovered, as well as graves that were the tombs of kings.
 From these tombs and artifacts, we have learned that the Sumerians were skilled builders and artists.